 Like the US, the UK also has a strong history of women employed by the post.
-In fact, the postal service in the UK is considered to be a pioneer of women's employment in the country, with large numbers of females employed by the General Post Office since 1870.
+In fact, the postal service in the UK is considered to be a pioneer of women's employment in the country, with large numbers of females "When more women are in decision-making positions, more inclusive decisions are made."

+employed by the General Post Office since 1870.
 Moya Greene become the first female CEO of Royal Mail in 2010 and went on to transform the business.